 To receive this type of distinction, a facility must be accredited by the ACR in computed tomography in the chest module and needs to be strictly evaluated in its lung cancer screening protocols and infrastructures.
 Furthermore, established procedures for follow-up patient care, including counseling and smoking cessation programs, need to be well established.

 “The ACR Lung Cancer Screening Center designation is a further testament to our highly specialized team’s unwavering commitment to provide the highest level of medical and radiologic expertise in the screening, early detection and management of lung cancer.
-We are extremely pleased the ACR has recognized our program for our efforts thus far and we look forward to shutterstock_171520394further opportunities to positively impact the lives of those current or former cigarette smokers in need of or desiring early screening for lung cancer with low-dose CT,” Mark Parker, M.D., chief of thoracic imaging in the VCU Medical Center’s Department of Radiology said in a VCU Medical Center press release.
+We are extremely pleased the ACR has recognized our program for our efforts thus far and we look forward to further opportunities to positively impact the lives of those current or former cigarette smokers in need of or desiring early screening for lung cancer with low-dose CT,” Mark Parker, M.D., chief of thoracic imaging in the VCU Medical Center’s Department of Radiology said in a VCU Medical Center press release.

 VCU Medical Center screening program was the first major multidisciplinary team approach directed towards the screening and early diagnosis of lung cancer in high-risk individuals, serving as a model for the subsequent screening centers implemented across the country.